ndierckx/NOVOPlasty/README.md

 Insert size auto     = (yes/no) This will finetune your insert size automatically (Default: yes)
 Use Quality Scores   = It will take in account the quality scores, only use this when reads have low quality, like with the
                        300 bp reads of Illumina (yes/no)
+Reduce ambigious N's = If you put "yes", it will try to avoid including ambigious nucleotides to the end assembly, useful for PCR amplified samples(yes/no)
 Output path          = You can change the directory where all the output files wil be stored.

 </pre>